 View this post on Instagram

-Phoenixville’s fresh and colorful farmers’ market is open on Saturdays from 9 a.m. to noon.
-Browse everything from locally grown produce to eggs from pasture raised hens and warm bread fresh from the oven all while listening to live music.
+Phoenixville’s fresh and colorful farmers’ market is open on Saturdays from 10 a.m. to noon (the market opens at 9 a.m. starting in April).
+Browse everything from locally grown produce to eggs from pasture-raised hens and warm bread fresh from the oven all while listening to live music.

 360 Schuylkill Rd., Phoenixville

-Open from spring through fall, Markie’s Mini Golf has a 26,000-sq-ft course with 18 holes.
-For $9, you play as many times as you like.
-After you’re done, take a break and grab a treat in the air-conditioned snack bar and catch up on the Phillies game.
+Open spring through fall, Markie’s Mini Golf has a 26,000-sq-ft course with 18 holes.
+For $9.50, you can play as many times as you like.
+After you’re done, take a break and grab a treat in the air-conditioned snack bar and catch up on March Madness or the Phillies game.

 212 Bridge St., Phoenixville